lelandjansen/ScaleBook/README.md

 - Pentatonic
 - Whole tone

-Songs and musical compositions are usually built upon a scale, meaning the notes in that piece are based on the notes in the scale.
+Songs and other musical compositions are usually built upon a scale, meaning the notes in that piece are based on the notes in the scale.
 The two most common scales are the major and minor scales, often described as sounding "happy" and "sad", respectively.